Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Robotics on tour! & CBS Workshops.md

 - 2 x Recharge stations
 - 1 x Green fabric with blue fabric "pond" sewn on
 - Worshops:
-- 8 x Robotics Kits, consisting of Lego Mindstorms NXT brick, motors, assorted sensors, associated connectors, structural lego components and moving parts (i.e. gears) - On loan from Robogals Cambridge
+- 8 x Robotics Kits, consisting of Lego Mindstorms NXT brick, motors, assorted sensors, associated connectors, structural lego components and moving parts (i.e. gears) - On loan from University of Cambridge Engineering Department
-- 8 x laptops with software installed to program Mindstorms NXT bricks - On loan from Robogals Cambridge
+- 8 x laptops with software installed to program Mindstorms NXT bricks - On loan from Cambridge Engineering Department
 - Assorted paper and pens
 - As many charged batteries as possible for CBS